forrtproject/forrtproject.github.io/content/reversals/reversals.md

 * **Facial Feedback**.
 Smiling causes a good mood, while pouting produces a bad mood.
 {{< spoiler text="Statistics" >}}
 * Status: not replicated
-* Original paper: '[Inhibiting and Facilitating Conditions of the Human Smile: A Nonobtrusive Test of the Facial Feedback Hypothesis](https://jhrcook.github.io/wagenmaker-data-analysis/papers/Strack_1988_Inhibiting-and-facilitating-conditions-of-the-human-smile-a-nonobtrusive-test-of-the-facial-feedback-hypothesis.pdf)',  Strack et al. (1988); 2 studies with n’s =  92, 83. [citation = 2577(GS, February, 2022)].
+* Original paper: '[Inhibiting and Facilitating Conditions of the Human Smile: A Nonobtrusive Test of the Facial Feedback Hypothesis](https://jhrcook.github.io/wagenmaker-data-analysis/papers/Strack_1988_Inhibiting-and-facilitating-conditions-of-the-human-smile-a-nonobtrusive-test-of-the-facial-feedback-hypothesis.pdf)',  Strack et al. (1988); 2 studies with n’s =  92,83 [citation= 2577(GS, February, 2022)].
 * Critiques: [Coles et al. (2019)](https://psyarxiv.com/svjru/)[(meta-analysis k = 98, citation= 115, (GS, February, 2022)]; [Wagenmakers et al (2016](https://www.ejwagenmakers.com/2016/WagenmakersEtAl2016Strack.pdf))[meta-analysis n=1894, citation=349, (GS, February, 2022)];  [Schimmack (2017](https://replicationindex.com/2017/09/04/the-power-of-the-pen-paradigm-a-replicability-analysis/))
-* Original effect size: Study 1: _d_ = 0.82
+* Original effect size: Study 1:  _d_ = 0.82, d = 0.43 (0.82 out of 9)
-* Replication effect size: d= 0.2 [0.14, 0.26].
-No evidence of publication bias but d = 0.2 and targeting 80% to detect a real phenomenon one needs more than 500 participants.
-All included studies have only less than 100.<span style="text-decoration:underline;"> [Schimmack](https://replicationindex.com/2017/09/04/the-power-of-the-pen-paradigm-a-replicability-analysis/)</span> finds strong evidence of publication bias on a subset of these papers, using a proper power analysis.
-98 pieces of very weak evidence cannot sum to strong evidence, whatever the p-value says. ([The author agrees](https://twitter.com/coles_nicholas_/status/1116706173833576450).).
+* Replication effect size: 0.03 out of 9, CI overlapping 0.
+[A meta-analysis of 98 studies](https://psyarxiv.com/svjru/) finds d= 0.2 [0.14, 0.26] with an absurdly low p value, and doesn't find publication bias.
+But this latter point simply can't be right.
+Given d = 0.2 and the convention of targeting 80% power to detect a real phenomenon, you would need very high sample sizes, n > 500.
+And almost all of the included studies are N &lt; 100.
+[Schimmack](https://replicationindex.com/2017/09/04/the-power-of-the-pen-paradigm-a-replicability-analysis/) finds strong evidence of publication bias on a subset of these papers, using a proper power analysis.
+Direct replications of the original pen-in-mouth protocol fail; but new conceptual replications appear to work.
+[Coles et al (2022)](https://www.nature.com/articles/s41562-022-01458-9), n=3878 participants, m=17 labs collaborating; effect is an absolute 5% increase in a happiness metric.

 <table>
   <tr>
    <td>